HL7/cql/input/pages/02-authorsguide.md

 parameter MeasurementPeriod default Interval[@2013-01-01, @2014-01-01)
 ```

-Note the syntax for the default here is called an _interval selector_ and will be discussed in more detail in the section on <<Interval Values>>.
+Note the syntax for the default here is called an _interval selector_ and will be discussed in more detail in the section on [Interval Values](#Interval Values).

 This parameter definition can now be referenced anywhere within the CQL library: